zaahraa1993/oman_chatbot/README.md

 ### Oman Investment Chatbot

-This project is a simple Retrieval-Augmented Generation (RAG) chatbot that answers questions about Oman Vision 2040 and related investment opportunities.
+This project is a simple Retrieval-Augmented Generation (RAG) chatbot that answers questions about Oman investment opportunities.

 Backend: Python + FastAPI